Biography

 Jessica holds a D.M. from Florida State University, a M.M. from the Longy School of Music, and a B.M. from Boston University, and has studied at the Brevard and Bowdoin music festivals.
 Her principal teachers include Robert Willoughby, Eva Amsler, Laura Gilbert, Marianne Gedigian, Linda Toote, Elizabeth Goode, and Trygve Peterson.
 She can be heard on recordings with the FSU Symphony Orchestra (Naxos) and Chamber Cartel (independent).

 As a chamber musician, Jessica has performed with members of the Atlanta Symphony, New York Philharmonic, Los Angeles Philharmonic, and Metropolitan Opera.
-She is co-founder of Anon Ensemble, a flute, viola, and bassoon trio whose commissioned work, Juntos, by Eva Kendrick, was recently awarded the Judith Lang Zaimont Prize for the International Alliance of Women in Music New Music Search.
+Jessica is an Artist in Residence at the Orfeo Music Festival in Vipiteno, Italy, and co-founder of Anon Ensemble, a flute, viola, and bassoon trio whose commissioned work, Juntos, by Eva Kendrick, was awarded the Judith Lang Zaimont Prize for the International Alliance of Women in Music New Music Search.
 A strong advocate for new music, Jessica has commissioned and premiered works by many composers, including Eva Kendrick, Nicole Chamberlain, Marc Yeats, Richard Applin, Michael Daughterty and Ladislav Kubik.
 She has performed with Atlanta's Chamber Cartel, the Pierrot Lunaire Ensemble (in residence at Berklee College of Music), and Longitude New Music Ensemble (Cambridge, MA).

 A passionate educator sought after for her innovative and imaginative teaching style, Jessica has combined her own experience with elements of Alexander, Feldenkrais, Body Mapping, Dalcroze Eurhythmics, and Gordon Institute research, to develop unique methods for holistic and efficient learning.
-Jessica currently serves on the faculties of Emory University and Agnes Scott College, and maintains a large and selective private studio, where her students have consistently won competition prizes and positions in prominent youth orchestras, summer festivals, music schools, and all-state ensembles.
-She has also served as a teaching artist for the Atlanta Symphony Orchestra and given masterclasses at Florida State University, Tennessee Tech University, Valdosta State University, and others.
-Jessica is an Artist in Residence at the Orfeo Music Festival in Vipiteno, Italy.
+Currently the flute instructor for the Conservatory of Music at the Lovett School in Atlanta, Jessica has previously served on the faculties of Valdosta State University, Emory University, Agnes Scott College, and University of North Georgia, and has maintained a large and selective pre-college studio.
+Her students have won prizes in the Atlanta Flute Club, Florida Flute Club, Kennesaw State University, and other competitions; earned regular first chair placements in GMEA All-State ensembles; attended such prestigious summer festivals as Boston Univeristy Tanglewood Institute, Interlochen Arts Camp, Eastern Music Festival, and Brevard Music Festival; and earned acceptance at the Oberlin Conservatory, New England Conservatory, Rice University, Northwestern University, Florida State University, and more.
+They have also earned positions in the Atlanta Symphony Youth Orchestra, Emory Youth Symphony Orchestra, and all other major Atlanta area youth orchestras.
+She has served as a teaching artist for the Atlanta Symphony Orchestra and given masterclasses at Florida State University, Tennessee Tech University, Valdosta State University, and others.

 Jessica is the co-founder and co-director of the Atlanta Chamber Music Festival (est. 2012), a 7-day residential music festival for middle and high school musicians, in residence at Emory University.
 One of very few festivals in the country with a chamber music focus for pre-college students, ACMF boasts an artist-faculty of the highest caliber in the Southeast, world renowned guest artists, thoughtful course offerings, and outstanding performance ensembles.